-Services covered by our plan Limitations and exceptions Rehabilitation services Prior authorization may Outpatient rehabilitation services be required.
+Services covered by our plan Limitations and exceptions Rehabilitation services Prior authorization may be outpatient rehabilitation services required.
 The plan covers physical therapy, occupational therapy, and speech therapy.
-You can get outpatient rehabilitation services from hospital outpatient departments, independent therapist offices, comprehensive outpatient rehabilitation facilities (CORFs), and other facilities.
-Cardiac (heart) rehabilitation services The plan covers cardiac rehabilitation services such as exercise, education, and counseling for certain conditions.
-The plan also covers intensive cardiac rehabilitation programs, which are more intense than cardiac rehabilitation programs.
-Pulmonary rehabilitation services The plan covers pulmonary rehabilitation programs for members who have moderate to very severe chronic obstructive pulmonary disease (COPD).
-Rural Health Clinics Some services may require The plan covers the following services at Rural Health Clinics: prior authorization.
-Office visits for primary care and specialist services Clinical psychologist Clinical social worker for the diagnosis and treatment of mental illness Visiting nurse services in certain situations Note : You can get services from a network or out-of-network Rural Health Clinic.
+You can get outpatient rehabilitation services from hospital outpatient departments, independent therapist offices, comprehensive outpatient rehabilitation facilities (CORFs), and other facilities. cardiac (heart) rehabilitation services The plan covers cardiac rehabilitation services such as exercise, education, and counseling for certain conditions.
+The plan also covers intensive cardiac rehabilitation programs, which are more intense than cardiac rehabilitation programs. pulmonary rehabilitation services The plan covers pulmonary rehabilitation programs for members who have moderate to very severe chronic obstructive pulmonary disease (COPD).
+Rural Health Clinics Some services may require The plan covers the following services at Rural Health Clinics: prior authorization. office visits for primary care and specialist services clinical psychologist clinical social worker for the diagnosis and treatment of mental illness visiting nurse services in certain situations Note : You can get services from a network or out-of-network Rural Health Clinic.
 Smoking cessation counseling Aetna Better Health of Ohio covers up to 42 additional smoking cessation counseling sessions over Medicare.